CEE bank sales offer investors a shot at growth markets

 Henry MacNevin, associate managing director at ratings agency Moody's, said that the large number of operators in Poland's fragmented banking sector gives scope for consolidation among mid-sized players.
 "There is more opportunity to pick up something that has greater market share," he said.

-Austria's Erste Bank (ERST.VI), meanwhile, has publicly declared its interest in Citigroup's (C.N) assets in the Czech Republic and Hungary after the U.S. group began its withdrawal from consumer banking in 11 markets as part of global cost-cutting.
+Austria's Erste Bank, meanwhile, has publicly declared its interest in Citigroup's assets in the Czech Republic and Hungary after the U.S. group began its withdrawal from consumer banking in 11 markets as part of global cost-cutting.
 Erste is already the second-biggest bank in the Czech Republic and No.6 in Hungary.

 Raiffeisen is also in the running for Citi's Czech consumer business, newspaper Hospodarske Noviny reported in March.
 A Citi spokeswoman declined to comment on the report and it remains unclear how such a move would fit with Raiffeisen's restructuring plan.

-The Czech market is more concentrated than that in Poland, making any big consolidation unlikely, focussing attention on the potential sale of GE Money's Czech business as the most likely way in.
+The Czech market is more concentrated than that in Poland, making any big consolidation unlikely, focusing attention on the potential sale of GE Money's Czech business as the most likely way in.

 "Some smaller banks may be interested, but I think a bigger possibility is someone not already in the market will buy GE Money," said Milan Lavicka, a banking analyst for J&T.